UEFA Women's Under-19 Championship

-The UEFA European Women's Under-19 Championship or simply UEFA Women's Under-19 Championship, is a competition in women's football for European national teams of players under 19 years of age.
+The UEFA European Women's Under-19 Championship or simply UEFA Women's Under-19 Championship, is an annual competition in women's football for European national teams of players under 19 years of age.
 National under-19 teams whose countries belong to the European governing body UEFA can register to enter the competition.

 In odd years the tournament is also a FIFA U-20 Women's World Cup qualifying competition.
-The tournament began in the 1997–98 season as an under-18 event and became an under-19s event from the 2001–02 season, it is held yearly.
-The Championship has 3 phases: the qualifying phase open to all eligible nations, the elite phase featuring the group winners and runners-up from the qualifying phase, and the finals phase which is composed of 8 qualifying teams.
+The tournament began in the 1997–98 season as an under-18 event and became an under-19s event from the 2001–02 season.
+The Championship has three phases: two qualifying rounds open to all eligible nations and the finals phase which is composed of 8 qualified teams.
 The finals themselves are composed of two groups of four teams; each team plays the others in the group.
 The winner of each group after the 3 matches plays the runner-up of the opposing group in a semi-final, with the winner contesting the final.